 As leader of the Neurorobotics Research Laboratory, he is supervising the design of bionic constructions, electronic circuits, and computational architectures.
 Further fields of interest are computer music, digital signal processing, and applications of FPGAs.

-He supports the team in the areas of control engineering, micro-computer technology and in the development of digital systems.
-Furthermore Benjamin resumes the management of the project work.
+Since the end of 2015 Benjamin directs and coordinates the projekt works of the NRL.
+He supports the team in the areas of mechanical construction, manufacturing, electronics, control engineering, microcomputer technology and in the development of digital systems.

 Peter studies computer science at the Freie Universität Berlin and is now in his last stage of his M.Sc programm.
 He is a trained assistant in automatization- and computer technology and passed his Bachelor at the Fachhochschule Brandenburg.